afigard/afigard/README.md

 - I have an equivalent of a **master's degree** in engineering 🎓

-- I'm currently completing two certificates:
+- I have studied one year at the UCSC and obtained two certificates:
   <br>**Computer Programming** and **Software Engineering**. 💻

 - I’m open to collaborate with other developers. 🌎